Frequently Asked Questions about SunTrust Private Student Loan Consolidation

 Residency Requirement: Applicants, and cosigners, if any, must be U.S. citizens or permanent residents.

-The primary applicant's permanent residence cannot be in Illinois, Iowa, or Wisconsin.
-The cosigner's permanent residence cannot be in Illinois.
+The primary applicant's permanent residence cannot be in Iowa or Wisconsin.

 Student Loan Payment History: At least one payment on two or more student loans OR at least two payments on one student loan must have been made by the Primary Applicant.
 Payments on federal or private student loans would satisfy this requirement.

 Primary Applicant means the person who applies to obtain a loan from SunTrust under the Private Student Loan Consolidation Program and who is the primary borrower on the loan(s) being consolidated.

 Is being out of school required?